spree/spree/guides/content/developer/advanced/developer_tips.md

 #### To fork or not to fork…

-Suppose there’s a few details of Spree that you want to override due to personal or client preference, but which aren’t the usual things that you’d override (like views) - so something like tweaks to the models or controllers.
+Suppose there's a few details of Spree that you want to override due to personal or client preference, but which aren't the usual things that you'd override (like views) - so something like tweaks to the models or controllers.

 You could hide these away in your site extension, but they could get mixed up with your real site customizations.
 You could also fork Spree and run your site on this forked version, but this can also be a headache to get right.
-There’s also the hassle of tracking changes to *spree/master* and pulling them into your project at the right time.
+There's also the hassle of tracking changes to *spree/master* and pulling them into your project at the right time.

-So here’s a compromise: have an extra extension, say *spree-tweaks*, to contain your small collection of modified files, which is loaded first in the extension order.
+So here's a compromise: have an extra extension, say *spree-tweaks*, to contain your small collection of modified files, which is loaded first in the extension order.
 The benefits are:

--   it’s clear what you are overriding, and easier to check against core changes
+-   it's clear what you are overriding, and easier to check against core changes
 -   you can base your project on an official gem release or a *spree/master* commit stage